Professional Mold Testing and Assessment in Orlando, FL

-Mold can grow basically anywhere, from your roof to your pipes to your windows to your drywall.
+Mold can grow anywhere, from your roof to your pipes to your windows to your drywall.
 If the area has moisture, mold will most likely grow.
 Mold exposure can cause different symptoms in different people, which include:

 - Those who are sensitive: If you are sensitive to mold, you may deal with a stuffy nose, wheezing, or itchy, red eyes.
 Your skin might also be itchy, and these symptoms will persist as long as the mold is present.

 - Those who are allergic: If you’re allergic to mold, your reactions may be more severe.
-You might suffer fever or have trouble breathing.
+You might suffer from a fever or have trouble breathing.
 If you have asthma, you may also have these reactions.

 The extent of your mold problem and the amount of time you spend indoors will affect how severe these symptoms are.
 No matter what, if you want to get rid of any Orlando mold inspection on your property, Healthy Home Environmental Services, LCC, is here to help.